spectralDNS/shenfun/docs/source/introduction.rst

 To solve this equation, we will eventually need to supplement appropriate boundary conditions.
-However, for now just assume that any valid boundary conditions (Dirichlet, Neumann, periodic).
+However, for now just assume that any valid boundary conditions (Dirichlet, Neumann, periodic) apply.

 With the method of weighted residuals we attempt to find :math:`u(\boldsymbol{x})` using an approximation, :math:`u_N`, to the solution